ButtaJones/plex-new-season-overlay/README.md

 ## 🎯 What It Does

-- **Smart Detection**: Scans your Plex library for shows with 2+ seasons where the latest season aired within the last 20 days
+- **Smart Detection**: Scans your Plex library for shows with 2+ seasons where the latest season aired within the last 21 days
 - **Automatic Overlay**: Adds a custom "New Season" banner to both show and season posters
-- **Preview Mode**: Generates preview images before making changes (enabled by default)
+- **Preview Mode**: Generates preview images before making changes (toggle with `PREVIEW_MODE`)
-- **Intelligent Cleanup**: Automatically removes overlays when seasons are no longer "new" (20+ days old)
+- **Intelligent Cleanup**: Automatically removes overlays when seasons are no longer "new" (21+ days old)
+- **Preview-to-Live Conversion**: Seamlessly converts preview overlays to live overlays when switching modes
-- **Comprehensive Logging**: Tracks all changes in `overlaid_log.json` with timestamps
+- **Comprehensive Logging**: Tracks all changes in `overlaid_log.json` with timestamps and mode tracking
 - **Skip Processing**: Automatically skips already-processed shows to avoid duplicates
-- **Error Handling**: Robust error handling with detailed logging for troubleshooting
+- **Robust Error Handling**: Enhanced error handling with detailed logging and graceful fallbacks
+- **Safe Filename Handling**: Sanitizes filenames to prevent filesystem issues

 ---